 We invite nomination submissions in all open categories (TBA).
 You may nominate in as many categories as you wish, and you may submit the same nomintaion across different categories.

 During the shortlist process, The Awards committee may decide that your nomination is more fitting to a different category and you may be placed in that category instead.

-We haven’t announced the categories for 2018 just yet, these will be released in September.
+We haven’t announced the categories for 2018 just yet, these will be released when nominations open.